matthieuvion/lmd_ukr/README.md

-#### Limitations (comments):
+#### Remarks / Limitations :
+- Articles truly about Ukraine War, not a simple mention, using a prior filter on articles tags.
+- Lives and Blog type articles not collected; all other types are (Edito etc.)
+- Articles authors (journalists) not collected, purposely.
-- no distinction between comments and replies-to-comment
+- No distinction between comments and replies-to-comment.
-- no timestamp, only associated article (last) publication date
+- No timestamp, only associated article (last) publication date.

 ### Workflow, things you might re-use